Skip navigation

 CHOLESTEROL SCREENING

-Repeat cholesterol screening should take place:
+Repeat cholesterol testing or other additional monitoring should take place:

 • Every 5 years for men with normal cholesterol levels